Gerlachov, Bardejov District

 Gerlachov (Gerla) is a village and municipality in Bardejov District in the Prešov Region of north-east Slovakia.

 History

 In historical records the village was first mentioned in 1326.

 The name is derived from the Germanic name Gerlach with Slavic suffix -ov.

 Before the establishment of independent Czechoslovakia in 1918, Gerlachov was part of Sáros County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.
 On 20 January 1945, the Red Army dislodged the Wehrmacht from Gerlachov and it was once again part of Czechoslovakia.

-Geography

-The municipality lies at an altitude of 360 metres and covers an area of 8.864 km^{2}.

-It has a population of about 1020 people, 48.5% of whom are Greek Catholic and 42.7% are Eastern Orthodox.
+Population